tsda-ltda/nemesys/api-manager/internal/team/readme.md

 ## Delete

-Deletes a team by id or ident.
+Deletes a team by id.

 ### Details